-Growing a small business is tough.
+Growing your business can be tough.
 With so many other merchants in your area offering similar products and services, attracting and retaining customers can be quite the challenge.
 In many cases, your loyalty and incentive programs are the main opportunities you have to set your business apart from the rest.
-Among the most impactful are gift cards for your business.
+Among the most impactful are gift card programs.

 Running a gift card program serves two purposes: increasing revenue and improving customer loyalty.
 When you’re seeking a new and creative way to give yourself a leg up on the competition, a gift card program may be the solution you didn’t know you needed.